Teaching and teachers

 Education systems need to strike a careful balance.
 Given teachers’ tremendous responsibility, they must be held accountable for students’ learning.
 But given the complexity of their task, teachers also need the training, instructional materials, and autonomy that would equip them to facilitate student learning—and stakeholders need to take a holistic, context-sensitive view of the quality of teaching.

-RISE resources on teaching and teachers
+A sample of RISE resources on teaching and teachers

 On the competing priorities and multiple stakeholders shaping the teaching profession: